 After relaxing in the Water Gardens you might not be ready to dive right back into the hustle and bustle of the city.
 So why not walk over to Harmon Field Park for a little nature time.
 You can stroll the Trinity trail system that follows the West fork of the Trinity River.
 The park also makes a great place for that midday picnic lunch you packed in your vacation rental.

-The National Cowgirl Museum and Hall of Fame is all about showcasing and celebrating women who have demonstrated courage and independence throughout America’s Western history.
-The museum features both permanent and traveling exhibits, a research library and two theaters where you can watch educational films.
+The Dallas-Fort Worth metropolis offers quite a few museums and other cultural attractions, and this is one of the best.
+The National Cowgirl Museum & Hall of Fame is all about showcasing and celebrating women who have demonstrated courage and independence throughout the American West.
+The museum features both permanent and traveling exhibits, a research library, and two theaters where you can watch educational films.
 As you wander through the rooms you’ll see more than 4,000 artifacts connected with the lives of more than 750 different historic females.
-Some of the women featured in exhibits include Georgia O’Keeffe, Laura Ingalls Wilder, Annie Oakley and Dale Evans.
+Some of the women featured in exhibits include Georgia O’Keeffe, Laura Ingalls Wilder, Annie Oakley, and Dale Evans.
 Recent renovations to the museum have enhanced the exhibition areas, so hesitate to stop in, even if you’ve been here before.

 Lee Harvey Oswald, alleged assassin of United States President John F. Kennedy, is buried in Rose Hill Park just outside of Fort Worth.
 Oswald’s burial site has a plain, flat red granite slab currently serving as his gravestone, which replaced the original tombstone that was stolen four years after his burial.
 You can visit the grave to see the simple engraving of “Oswald” on the marker.
 Some claim that Oswald isn’t actually buried here, and that a look-a-like Russian agent was buried in his stead, but official dental records have confirmed that this is, in fact, Lee Harvey Oswald’s final resting place.